rhevorn/shape/docs/API.md

 IfNull  Apply  ApplyContext  Then
 ```

-For Pointer/Slice/Map, inner element transformation is the first constructed
-step; fluent `IfNull`/`Apply` calls then run in method-call order.
+For Pointer/Slice/Map, outer `IfNull`/`Apply` calls run in method-call order,
+then the resulting non-nil elements run their inner transformers.
+Defaults and
+elements inserted by `Apply` are therefore transformed too. `Then` composes
+complete pipelines in order.

 All transforms return a value of the same Go type.
 Cross-type coercion is not
 part of this API.